boxboat/dockhand-secrets-operator/docs/content/usage/overview.md

 `dockhand-secrets-operator` can also provide automatic rollover of `Deployments`, `DaemonSets` and `StatefulSets` - with the addition of a single `Label`.

 ## How it works
 `dockhand-secrets-operator` monitors the creation and update of Dockhand `Secret`, parses the spec and creates a corresponding Kubernetes `Secrets`.
 Optionally, with addition of a label on a `Deployment`, `StatefulSet` or `DaemonSet` the operator will also checksum the secret and insert a managed annotation, which will trigger an update in accordance with the update policy on each of those types.

+If you wish to have a fully automatic experience, you can enable a `syncInterval` on a per Dockhand `Secret` basis that will instruct the operator to poll your Secrets backend for changes.
+When a change is detected, the operator will rollout a new `Deployment`, `StatefulSet` or `DaemonSet`.